Frank Whitcombe Jr: Early life

 Frank was born on 21 July 1936 at 20 Nell Lane in Withington, a suburb of Manchester where his rugby-playing father, also named Frank and originally from Cardiff, had turned professional on 18 September 1935 with Broughton Rangers Rugby league Club who paid £100 for him to turn professional.
 Of which £90 was to buy him out of the Army leaving him £10 to start a new life in Manchester with his young family.

-Franks new club provided him with a job as a zookeeper at Belle Vue Zoological Gardens where Rangers played on the Belle Vue Stadium inside the Motorcycle Speedway track.
+Frank senior's new club provided him with a job as a zookeeper at Belle Vue Zoological Gardens where Rangers played on the Belle Vue Stadium inside the Motorcycle Speedway track.
 At this time Belle Vue was the Leisure Centre for the North West of England.
 When Whitcombe senior was signed by Bradford Northern for a world record fee in 1938, the family crossed the Pennines.
 Frank Whitcombe senior, a huge man with a matching presence on the field retired from the game in 1949 after an illustrious rugby career.

 After moving to Bradford the family lived at 109 Wibsey Park Avenue close to the Odsal Stadium home of Bradford Northern.
-Frank attended Buttershaw St Paul's Church of England Primary School and later, after passing his 11-plus, Grange Boys' Grammar School.
+Frank junior attended Buttershaw St Paul's Church of England Primary School and later, after passing his 11-plus, Grange Boys' Grammar School.
 After leaving school he began an electrical apprenticeship before being called up for National Service.